jvdsande/nanoslices/packages/types/README.md

 It allows creating global stores composed of slices, each slice themselves composed of nanostores `Store`s: atoms, maps, computed...

-The generated store offers a way to declare _actions_ that can modify atoms.
+The generated store comes with a connection to Redux DevTools, and offers a way to declare _actions_ that can modify the atoms.
 Atoms are not writable from outside those actions by default, adding a safety layer around nanostores.

-The store system is extensible through plugins to add functionality such as Redux DevTools support or testability through action spies.

 > Disclaimer: nanoslices is not affiliated to nanostores in any way, we are just wrapping the library.
 Many thanks
 > for nanostores for offering solid foundations, and apologies if nanoslices' approach is somehow against nanostores base philosophy :)